secure-device-onboard/pri/README.md

 org.sdo.to0.ownersign.to1d.bo.port1 = 8042
 ```

-More properties than these are available, but these are enough for basic operation.
+More properties are available, but these are enough for basic operation.
 Advanced settings and information are available in `application.properties.sample`.

 ## Running SDO